dagu-org/dagu/README.md

 </p>

 <p align="center">
-<b>A just another Cron alternative with a Web UI, but with much more capabilities</b><br />
+<b>Just another Cron alternative with a Web UI, but with much more capabilities</b><br />
 It runs <a href="https://en.wikipedia.org/wiki/Directed_acyclic_graph">DAGs (Directed acyclic graph)</a> defined in a simple YAML format.
 </p>

 ---

 ## Highlights
-- Install by placing just a single binary file
+- Install by placing a single binary file
 - Schedule executions of DAGs with Cron expressions
 - Define dependencies between related jobs and represent them as a single DAG (unit of execution)